Cleaning Products comparison

 Quick verdict

-If your goal is a safer, more stable option for everyday use and high-heat cooking, Baking Soda Scrub is usually the better pick.
+If your goal is a cleaner, lower-tox option for everyday use, Baking Soda Scrub is usually the better swap in this category.

 Note: This is educational content, not medical advice.
 If you have specific sensitivities (e.g., nickel allergy), your best choice may differ.